soulfind-dev/soulfind/README.md

 ## Configuration

-Soulfind stores all its configuration in a SQLite database.
-On startup, Soulfind will look for the file `soulfind.db` by default, unless provided a different path as a `--database` argument.
+Soulfind stores all its configuration in a SQLite database, and looks for the file `soulfind.db` by default, unless provided a different path as a `--database` argument.

-The default config values are:
+Server owners can configure the server and add admins using the `soulsetup` CLI server management tool.

+Admins can interact with the server from a Soulseek client, by sending commands to the `server` user in a private chat (`help` to see all commands).

+### Default Configuration

  - port: `2242`
  - max_users: `65535`
  - private_mode: `false`
  - motd: `Soulfind <version>`

-Server owners can configure the server and add admins with the `soulsetup` utility.

-Admins can interact with the server by sending commands in a private chat with the `server` user (`help` to see all commands).

 ## Runtime Options